Mindful Leadership Training: Feb. 2025

 Fremont / Newark / Union City

-Group Meditation and Study circle to practice, support, inspire and read Buddhist teachings in Suttas and books selected by common agreement.
-Meets weekly on Friday evenings.
+Description: Group Meditation and Sutta Study circle to practice, support, inspire and read Buddhist teachings in the Suttas currently reading Majjima Nikaya.
 For people with some Vipassana meditation experience who have a daily practice or intent to form one.
 Peer facilitation.
-Format: Vegetarian dinner offered twice a month, Chanting 30 mins(optional), Sit for 30 minutes; Reading, check-ins about practice and circle of sharing and growing in the reading.The intention is to meet for about six months and then evaluate.
-For more information, please contact Aditie - email: [email protected].
+We read and meditate on a Sutta during the week.
+Format: Chanting 30 mins(optional), Sit for 30 minutes; Sutta contemplation, check-ins about practice and circle of sharing and growing in the reading.The intention is to meet for about six months and then evaluate.

 Northern California